getty-zig/getty.so/pages/blocks-and-tuples.md

     //    known as container attributes.
     //
     //    Each field in attributes is also an anonymous struct literal.
 The
-    //    fields in this struct depend on the kind of attribute you are
+    //    fields in these inner structs depend on the kind of attribute you're
     //    specifying.
     pub const attributes = .{
         .x = .{ .rename = "X" },